MichaelGrafnetter/active-directory-firewall/ADDS/README.md

-The [Network Name Resolution](https://learn.microsoft.com/en-us/defender-for-identity/nnr-policy) and [Lateral Movement Path Detection](https://learn.microsoft.com/en-us/defender-for-identity/deploy/remote-calls-sam) capabilies of Microsoft Defender for Identity depend on the domain controllers being able to connect over the RDP (TCP port 3389), RPC (TCP port 135), NetBIOS (UDP port 137), and SMB (TCP port 445) protocols to all workstations.
+The [Network Name Resolution](https://learn.microsoft.com/en-us/defender-for-identity/nnr-policy) and [Lateral Movement Path Detection](https://learn.microsoft.com/en-us/defender-for-identity/deploy/remote-calls-sam) capabilities of Microsoft Defender for Identity depend on the domain controllers being able to connect over the RDP (TCP port 3389), RPC (TCP port 135), NetBIOS (UDP port 137), and SMB (TCP port 445) protocols to all workstations.
 It would thus be impossible to fully mitigate NTLM relay attacks against domain controllers using outbound firewall rules in environments with this product deployed.
 Moreover, the sensor needs to be able